ratchet34/blindtest-reforged-v2-infra/README.md

 ### Updating Images

-Currently all deployments use `nginx:latest` placeholders.
+Currently all deployments use placeholder images.
 To update with actual application images:

 1. Edit deployment files in `01_deployments/`
-2. Update the `image` field with your application images
+2. Update the `image` field with your application images:
+   - `backend-deployment.yaml`: Replace `nginx:latest` with your API image
+   - `game-frontend-deployment.yaml`: Replace `nginx:latest` with your game frontend image
+   - `admin-frontend-deployment.yaml`: Replace `nginx:latest` with your admin frontend image
+   - `mongo-express-deployment.yaml`: Keep `mongo-express:latest` or pin to specific version
 3. Apply changes: `kubectl apply -k .`

 ### Scaling